killianobrien/slides/project-talk/planning-referencing.md

 * "Doing the work"
 	* Understanding new mathematics
 	* Solving new problems / carrying out statistical analysis / OR analysis / mathematical modelling ...
-	* Presenting material in different ways
+	* Deciding how to present the materialand presenting it in different ways
 * Writing
-* Coding
+* Coding: incl. writing, debugging, testing, tidying up for presentation
 * Poster preparation
 * Presentation preparation
 * Constructing physical models